darkduncan/Torn-Branches/_posts/2026-06-27-welcome-to-torn-branches.md

 tags: [welcome, blog]
 ---

-Welcome to **Torn Branches** – a continuation of a personal blog formally updated at [Torn Branches Blogspot]
+Welcome to **Torn Branches** – a continuation of a personal blog formally updated at [Tornbranches.blogspot](https://tornbranches.blogspot.com/)

 ## Getting Started